 People’s lives can be derailed, with absences from work or education, and disruption to family relationships and friendships.
 The effects of such disruption — the psychosocial impact” — are often life-changing, affecting a person’s prospects and relationships long into the future.

-This is especially concerning when you consider the onset of symptoms frequently occurs during late adolescence or early adulthood, a critical time of transition in life that includes finishing high school, going to university, and starting your first job and relationship.
+This is especially concerning when you consider the onset of symptoms frequently occurring during late adolescence or early adulthood, a critical time of transition in life that includes finishing high school, going to university, and starting your first job and relationship.

-Suicide is also a particularly important risk with bipolar disorder: 25% to 50% of patients attempt suicide and 15% end their lives.
+Suicide is also a particularly important risk with bipolar disorder: 25% to 50% of patients attempt suicide, and 15% end their lives.
 People with bipolar frequently have co-occurring conditions such as substance use (56%) and anxiety (80%).